Immersive PLC Programming Workshop: Combinational and Sequential Logic

 Who is this workshop designed for?

-This workshop is designed for any engineering professional interested in gaining experience in PLC programming and industrial control systems.
-The content is designed to push participants, but will be accessible to any professional in an engineering role or with an engineering degree.
+This workshop is designed for engineering and manufacturing professionals interested in gaining experience in PLC programming and industrial control systems.
+The activities are designed to push participants, but content will be accessible to engineering and technical professionals.
 If you have any questions about the experience or course, please email us here.

 Is there any prerequisite experience?

 There is no specific prerequisite technical experience required.
-The content will be most accessible to professionals with a degree or experience in mechanical, electrical or computer engineering.
+The content will be most accessible to professionals with an engineering degree or a technical degree in mechanical, electrical or computer fields.
 If you have any questions about the experience or if you are a fit, please email us here.

 What is the investment in the program?